miohtama/binance-api-test-tool/README.md

 Binance Spot Testnet order books contain pretty much random data.
 To do meaningful tests, you need to play both sides of the market yourself: creating limit orders and creating market orders.
 You can use the same API key to trade against yourself.

+- There is no frontend available for Binance Spot Testnet.
+All interaction must happen over the API.

+- Looks like all API endpoints under withdraw section do not seem to work: e.g. you cannot query your balances

 ## Prerequisites

 You need to understand Python and UNIX command line basics.